Oct 04, 2017 | Sales Best Practices

 The thing that most influences your personal brand is your voice.
 If you use LinkedIn as a public stage to blabber on and on or to publish low-quality content, it’s highly likely your personal brand won’t grow.

 Instead, take the time to hone in on your voice and nurture it into something more professional and compelling.
 Maybe you’re that person who curates interesting articles, posts insightful commentary about your industry, or shares uplifting motivational stories.
 If you want to publish articles, one meaningful article that’s true to your voice will have a much bigger impact on your network than a bunch of poorly thought out, rushed posts.
 Find what drives you and optimize your LinkedIn profile around that!

 When you stay true to yourself, your authenticity will be evident and attractive to your connections.

 LinkedIn is a top-tier personal publishing platform.
 Once you’ve honed your voice and style, use it to post content on a regular basis.
 The more frequently you publish, the more readers have to interact with.
 Publishing posts is also a great way to get noticed by 2nd and 3rd-degree connections.
 And it’s a great way to establish yourself as an industry expert when you’re connecting with prospects.
 Think about it this way: are you adding as much value as you consume from LinkedIn?
 People always want to connect with someone who brings them value.
 Start with a LinkedIn article, and then – who knows – you could be selling someone the world’s next big innovation.

 Driving More Conversations With A Personal Brand

-Whether you’re trying to find new prospects, strengthen existing relationships, or brand yourself as an industry leader, building your personal brand on LinkedIn will help you in your pursuits.
+Whether you’re trying to find new prospects, strengthen existing relationships, or brand yourself as an industry leader, building your personal brand by optimizing your LinkedIn profile will help you in your pursuits.
 While LinkedIn is a crowded platform, people who put in the time and effort to develop a unique and compelling presence will see a huge ROI, in terms of conversions, connections, and opportunities.